shalynnho/glassline/README.md

 - Design Doc is in the Design folder organized by student name.
 - Our agents are in src/engine/agent
 	- Look in packages engine.agent.david, engine.agent.evan, engine.agent.shay, engine.agent.tim for each of our v0 code.
-	- We split up work among other agents
+	- We split up work among other agents.
 - Our agents are instantiated in the FactoryPanel class, and key code there connects our agents together.

 ## Running code